Why Should Hotels Engage On Social Media?

-- how do we stop network and peers from provide negative reviews of the hotel?
+- how do we stop network and peers from providing negative reviews of the hotel?

 There are several challenging concerns that will come to the surface.
-And it is important to talk about these challenges, and have a strategy for how to handle them.
-But don’t get yourself into a analysis paralysis dilemma.
+And it is important to talk about these challenges and have a strategy for how to handle them.
+But don’t get yourself into an analysis paralysis dilemma.

 Measure traditional know variables for your Hotel; ADR, RevPar, Occupancy etc. Google Anyltics now provides several great tools that will allow you to measure Social Engagement.
 Put in place a strategy that allows you to measure standard online marketing variable, and then make adjustments when you experience low booking conversions.

 People do business with people they know, trust and like.
 Real engagement focus on these values.